-John Hannett is the General Secretary of the UK's fourth largest Union, Usdaw.
+John Hannett is the General Secretary of the UK's fifth largest Union, Usdaw.
 He was first elected General Secretary of the 429,000 strong Union in May 2004 and was re-elected in September 2008.

 John sits on both the Executive Committee and the General Council of the TUC and has a wide range of experience representing the interests of Usdaw members on a number of Government Commissions.

 John has served as a Low Pay Commissioner for 10 years, having first been appointed to the Commission in May 2007.
 The Commission was established following the National Minimum Wage Act to advise the Government on the level of the National Minimum Wage and is made up of representatives from all sides of industry.

 He was appointed as an ACAS Council Member in May 2010 and concluded his term of office in May 2016.